Activated charcoal looks like nothing special – just a fine black powder.

 Activated charcoal is a fine black powder made from bone char, coconut shells, peat, petroleum coke, coal, olive pits, or sawdust.

-The charcoal is activated by processing it using hot gases.
-Activated charcoal is mostly known as an amazingly effective antidote because it adsorbs most organic toxins, poisons, and chemicals before they can harm your body.
+Activated charcoal is primarily known as an incredibly effective antidote because it adsorbs most organic toxins, poisons, and chemicals before they can harm the body.

 Studies show that one cubic inch of activated charcoal can absorb the equivalent of 150,000 square feet of toxins.
 In fact, it is estimated to reduce the absorption of poisonous substances by up to 60%.